centminmod/centminmod-abuseipdb-reporter/readme.md

 ]
 ```

 For JSON format, the key names prefixed with `sent` are data that is sent to AbuseIPDB.
-Will key names prefixed with `notsent` is the data CSF passed onto the script.
+While key names prefixed with `notsent` is data CSF passed onto the script.
 So CSF passed raw data for `hostname` and `165.154.247.162` but script will remove the `lfd.log` 4th field for `hostname` when sending to AbuseIPDB.

 ## Parsing JSON formatted logs